How to Flush Hydraulic Brake System

 6) Connect one end of brake line to bleed screw and attach other end to drum.
 Turn bleed screw in desired direction until hose is fully connected (see images below).
 Be sure to hold onto hose while

-See also When to Know You Have to Flush Brake Fluid Reddit
+See also How Much to Flush And Replace Brake Fluid

 Procedures